Superfantastisch/electron-media-player/README.md

 ## Get started

-To get started you have to have Node.js and npm installed.
+To get started you have to install Node.js and npm.
 [Node.js](https://nodejs.org)

-You also need to have angular cli be installed.
-[Angular CLI](https://cli.angular.io/) Installing angular-cli globaly on your system `npm install -g @angular/cli`
+You also need to install the angular cli.
+[Angular CLI](https://cli.angular.io/)

+Installing angular-cli globaly on your system:
+`npm install -g @angular/cli`

-After cloneing the repo you have to go in the root directory of your project and then run `npm install`.
+After cloneing the repo you have to go in the root directory of your project and then run:
+`npm install`

+Then run
-Then run `npm run electron` and you should have successfully created the first basic app.
+`npm run electron`
+and you should have successfully created the first basic app.

 ## Code scaffolding